-9. Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders? ☐ Yes ☒ No ☐ Unsure Please provide reasons for your response: To be consistent with all other breeders.
+Questions 9.
+Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders? □ Yes ⊠ No ☐ Unsure Please provide reasons for your response: All breeders should be registered.
 In South Australia, dog breeder registration has recently been introduced.
 Members of Dogs SA (the Dogs West equivalent) are not exempt from registering as dog breeders, but Dogs SA are responsible for inputting and maintaining their member's details into the dog breeder register.
 The membership number issued by Dogs SA is also used as the Government dog breeder registration number.
-10. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system? ☒ Yes ☐ No ☐ Unsure Please provide reasons for your response: Less admin work for LG's 11.
-What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
-(You may select more than one option) □ Creates consistency between registers Avoids duplication for dog breeders who would otherwise need to register with both associations Potentially lessens the administrative burden on local governments Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system □ Other - please specify: 12 What obligations should there be on recognised dog breeder associations that input their members details into the Government's dog breeder register? (you may select more than one option)
+10. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system? ☐ Yes ⊠ No

-- Recognised dog breeder associations must update any change of their member's details within seven days of being notified of the change - Recognised dog breeder associations must notify the relevant local government when a dog breeder is no longer a member of their association - Recognised dog breeder associations must notify the relevant local government if a member's membership of their association is cancelled by the association - Recognised dog breeder associations must notify relevant enforcement agencies where they find evidence that one of their members is not complying with the requirements under the Dog Act, Animal Welfare Act or a relevant dog local law

-\square Other - please specify: $$ -- --
+Questions ☐ Unsure Please provide reasons for your response: Local Governments responsibility as they would need to approve the Kennel Licence.
+11. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
+(You may select more than one option) □ Creates consistency between registers □ Avoids duplication for dog breeders who would otherwise need to register with both associations □ Potentially lessens the administrative burden on local governments □ Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system Other - please specify: By allowing recognised dog breeder associations inputting their member's details into the Government's dog breeder register could create mis-information with the Local Government approval.
+12. What obligations should there be on recognised dog breeder associations that input their members details into the Government's dog breeder register? (you may select more than one option) Recognised dog breeder associations must update any change of their member's details within seven days of being notified of the change Recognised dog breeder associations must notify the relevant local government when a dog breeder is no longer a member of their association Recognised dog breeder associations must notify the relevant local government if a member's membership of their association is cancelled by the association ☐ Recognised dog breeder associations must notify relevant enforcement agencies where they find evidence that one of their members is not complying with the requirements under the Dog Act, Animal Welfare Act or a relevant dog local law ☑ Other - please specify:None - Please refer to question above.